North Dakota Parks and Recreation Department (NDPRD)

 3. Development and rehabilitation of trailside and trailhead facilities and trail linkages: This may be interpreted broadly to include development or rehabilitation of any trailside and trailhead facility.
 The definition of “rehabilitation” means extensive trail repair needed to bring a facility up to standards suitable for public use due to natural disasters or acts of nature.
 Trailside and trailhead facilities must have a direct relationship with a recreational trail.

 4. Purchase and lease of recreational trail construction and maintenance equipment: Purchase and lease of any trail construction and maintenance equipment, provided the equipment is used primarily to construct and maintain recreational trails.
 This provision does not include purchase of equipment which may be used for purposes unrelated to recreational trails.
-For example, a lawn mower purchased under this program must be used primarily for trail and trailside maintenance, not to maintain open lawn areas or sport fields.
-(Please note equipment projects, only federal, state and municipal agencies qualify for funding; a use agreement will need to be signed by the project sponsor).

-6. Trail accessibility assessment: assessment of trail conditions for accessibility and maintenance.
+6. Trail accessibility assessment: Assessment of trail conditions for accessibility and maintenance.

-Land Acquisitions and Easements:
+For information about Land Acquisitions and Easements, see:

 GrantWatch ID#: 177296